Dean Whiteway: Reform Party activist

 Whiteway campaigned for the No side in the 1992 Charlottetown Accord referendum.
 He sought a return to the House of Commons in the 1993 election, after winning a four-person contest for the Reform Party nomination in Provencher.
 Whiteway argued that the Reform Party was a natural home for evangelical Christians, and spoke of bringing "some moral fibre to Parliament".
 He lost to Liberal David Iftody, and told reporters that he would probably not run for public office again.

 Whiteway was involved in abortive plans to create a provincial branch of the Reform Party in 1994.
 He indicated that he had no interest in becoming a candidate himself.

 Headmaster

-Whiteway moved to British Columbia after the 1993 election.
+After the election of 1993, Whiteway worked for Kitchen Craft Cabinetry, and relocated to Edmonton, Alberta.
+He then moved to British Columbia, where he served as the Headmaster of Kamloops Christian School.
 In 1998, he accepted a position as headmaster of Faith Heritage, a private and non-denominational Christian school in Syracuse, New York.
-In 2007, he became headmaster of Plumstead Christian School in Plumsteadville, Pennsylvania, where, as of July 2010 he serves as Chancellor.
-As of September 2011 Whiteway serves as Headmaster of Concord Christian Academy in Concord, New Hampshire.
+In 2007, he became headmaster of Plumstead Christian School in Plumsteadville, Pennsylvania, where, as of July 2010 he served as Chancellor.
+In September 2011, Whiteway served as Headmaster of Concord Christian Academy in Concord, New Hampshire.

+Retirement

+After leaving his position in New Hampshire, Whiteway moved to Savannah, GA.
+After teaching American Government, and, History, at the college and high school level, Whiteway retired.
+Whiteway now focuses on spending time with his grandchildren and painting.